kanchanchy/kanchanchy.github.io/_pages/about.md

   - /about.html
 ---

-I graduated with a PhD in Computer Science from the School of Computing and Augmented Intelligence at Arizona State University.
+I am a Postdoctoral Research Scholar at Arizona State University where I am wisely mentored by [Professor Dr. Jia Zou](https://sites.google.com/view/jiazou-web/home).
+I completed my PhD in Computer Science from the School of Computing and Augmented Intelligence at Arizona State University in the summer of 2024.
 My PhD research was supervised by [Professor Dr. Mo Sarwat](https://mosarwat.org/) and [Professor Dr. Jia Zou](https://sites.google.com/view/jiazou-web/home).
-My research interests lie in the areas of machine learning, geospatial data management, and database systems.
-My current research focuses on building noble systems for efficient processing and utilization of large scale geospatial and spatio-temporal data with applications to machine learning and deep learning techniques.
+My research interests lie in the areas of machine learning systems, geospatial data management, and database systems.
+My current research focuses on integrating the optimization power of datbase engines into machine learning systems to enable in-database machine learning.
+During my PhD, I worked on building novel systems for efficient processing and utilization of large scale geospatial and spatio-temporal data with applications to machine learning and deep learning techniques.

 I worked as a Research & Development Intern at [Wherobots Inc](https://wherobots.com/) during Spring 2023 and Fall 2023.
+Besides, I obtained my Master of Science in Computer Science from Arizona State University in 2022.
 Before joining Arizona State University, I obtained my Bachelor of Science in Computer Science and Engineering from Chittagong University of Engineering and Technology in 2014.
 I also worked as a Software Engineer with several IT companies during the period of 2015 to 2018.

 Research Interests
 ======
-Machine Learning, Geospatial Data analytics, and Database Systems
+Machine Learning Systems, Database Systems, and Geospatial Data analytics

 Recent News
 ======
+* [08/12/2024]  Started Postdoctoral Research at Arizona State University under the mentorship of [Professor Dr. Jia Zou](https://sites.google.com/view/jiazou-web/home).
 * [06/21/2024]  Defended my PhD dissertation defense at Arizona State University.
 * [02/05/2024]  A vision paper titled “Serving Deep Learning Models from Relational Databases” was accepted in EDBT 2024.
 * [12/23/2023]  A research paper titled “Deep Learning with Spatiotemporal Data: A Deep Dive into GeotorchAI” was accepted in ICDE 2024.